groupeLIAMG/hypopy/README.md

 # hypopy

-PYthon codes to do HYPOcenter location from arrival time data
+HYPOcenter location from arrival time data in PYthon

 There are currently 4 hypocenter location functions in the hypo module